NguyenHuong1258/SeleniumHybridFrameWork/README.md

-"# About Selenium Hybrid Framework"
+# About Selenium Hybrid Framework
-This framework is basically developed and designed to automate web applications (both UI and API) "# Work Flow"
+This framework is basically developed and designed to automate web applications (both UI and API)
+# Work Flow
 1. Create a branch
 2. Do your work
 3. Prepare feature/bug_fix branch (Make sure commit history is clean)